 Another valuable resource that can be used by people whose depression has worsened to suicidal thoughts is this national hotline.
 Their crisis centers offer emotional support and assistance to people who are suffering.
 They are also available through live chat.

-A Place of Hope
+The Center • A Place of HOPE

 Living with mental health issues can be challenging and exhausting.
 Our depression hotline can help you answer the questions regarding your situation.
 Currently voted a top 10 facility for depression treatment in the United States, we aim to understand mental health issues and provide recovery.
 A place of hope specializes in treating those experiencing depression and other mental health issues such as anxiety.